advanced-security/secret-scanning-review-action/README.md

 ### Step Output of Alert Metadata (python runtime only)

 When running the Action with the `python` runtime option, the Action will also provide a summary of the secrets introduced in the pull request as a step output variable, `alerts`.
-You can access this step output in subsequent steps in your workflow.
-For example, to print the alert metadata in the workflow log:
+You can access this step output in subsequent steps in your workflow for any further processing that you would like to perform.

+> [!NOTE]
+> The `alerts` step output does NOT include secret values.

+An example of how to access this step output in your Actions workflow is shown below:

 ```yaml
 [...]